woxiangquca/secret_material/Argument/business.md

     1
 M:skateboaid user up -> decrese in business
 A:no other reason; owner's word is reliable
-P:poor management of the shop; economical crisis; more online-shopping
+P:poor management of the shop; economical crisis; more online-shopping/another plaza
 S: the overall sales record; customer's preference

     2